obijywk/hunttracker/README.md

 $ npm run start
 ```

-The first time you run it, you'll need to initialize the database by going to http://localhost:3000/
+The first time you run it, you'll need to initialize the database by going to http://localhost:3000/admin/initdatabase.
-and clicking the button to reset the database.
 The database will be erased each time this button
 is clicked.

 ## HTTP pages